thyraxx/ValheimCheat/README.md

+Some things might not work anymore due to the game being updated.

 This was made more or less as a joke to experiment in a friends server.
 If you're looking for more/probably better cheats/other things ValheimPlus or SkToolbox valheim might be something for you.